 9. Dark Chocolate Candy Cane Cookies

-Dark chocolate and peppermint is a classic holiday flavor combination.
+Dark chocolate and peppermint is a classic holiday flavor combination in this easy Christmas cookie recipe.
 A simple chocolate cookie dough is made with about one teaspoon of peppermint extract added in too.

 10. Linzer Cookies